J. Lo shout-outs A-Rod, covers Prince at pre-Super Bowl show

 She closed the set with a festive vibe with “Let’s Get Loud,” as her dancers played congos and pyrotechnics burst in the air.

-Saturday’s concert raised awareness for post-Hurricane Maria relief and recovery effort in Puerto Rico.
-AT&T said it would match charitable contributions up to $200K to the Hispanic Federation, and it would give a $1 donation to the Hispanic Federation for every tweet using the hashtag #JLoNOW.
+Saturday’s concert raised awareness for the post-Hurricane Maria relief and recovery effort in Puerto Rico.
+AT&T said it would match charitable contributions up to $200,000 to the Hispanic Federation, and it would give a $1 donation to the Hispanic Federation for every tweet using the hashtag #JLoNOW.

 Lopez said she wanted “to help all of our friends in Puerto Rico who are still trying to rebuild their lives.”